chef/chef-web-docs/chef_master/source/resource_http_request.rst

 ``message``
    **Ruby Type:** Object

    The message that is sent by the HTTP request.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'